 It only enables the patient to be physically stable enough to begin further rehabilitation.

 Each case of detox is treated individually depending on which substance and how much has been abused.

-The patient’s age, gender, and medical history are also taken into consideration to tailor the process to their specific needs.
+The patient’s age, gender, and medical history are also considered to tailor the process to their specific needs.
 Read more.